kumbulanit/t-sql/tech company/untitled/Module 8/Lesson4_Using_Functions_to_Work_with_NULL.md

 - **Missing Client Information**: Not all companies provide complete contact details
 - **Incomplete Project Data**: Some projects have missing budget estimates or end dates
-- **Employee Records**: Historical data may have gaps in salary or contact information
+- **Employee Records**: Historical data may have gaps in BaseSalary or contact information
 - **System Integration**: Different systems may use different conventions for missing data
 - **Reporting Reliability**: Reports must handle missing data professionally and accurately